Quand

 like a few more names of musicians who lived abroad are missing.

-After Simmons or Bridgers decided that a session came to an end,
+Simmons or Bridgers decided that a session should come to an end,

-they played Duke Ellington's Prelude To A Kiss.
+they would play Duke Ellington's Prelude To A Kiss to let

 The Living Room was the place to be.
 It could happen that Memphis